Emil Hácha: Protectorate of Bohemia and Moravia

 After the occupation of the remnants of Czechoslovakia on 16 March, Hácha retained his office as President, but was forced to swear an oath to Hitler, who appointed Konstantin von Neurath as Protector of Bohemia and Moravia.
 During his time as President of the Protectorate, Hácha also signed into law legislation modeled after the Nazi Nuremberg Laws that discriminated against Czech Jews.
 He dissolved the parliament, replacing it with the National Partnership.

 Hácha's situation changed on 29 September 1941, when Reinhard Heydrich was appointed Deputy Protector of Bohemia and Moravia, as Neurath had been considered not harsh enough by Hitler.
 Hácha lost all remaining influence over political affairs in his country and became a puppet.
 Many of his colleagues and friends were arrested (including the Prime Minister Alois Eliáš) and shot or sent to Nazi concentration camps.

 After the assassination of Heydrich, the new Deputy Protector became Kurt Daluege.
-Hitler had originally planned to execute 10,000 Czechs in reprisal for the murder of Heydrich and warned Hácha that if another such incident occurred, "we should have to consider deporting the whole Czech population".
+Hitler had originally planned to murder 10,000 Czechs in reprisal for the murder of Heydrich and warned Hácha that if another such incident occurred, "we should have to consider deporting the whole Czech population".
 This threat was made at Heydrich's funeral.

-Capture, torture, and death
+Capture, torture and death

-On 9 May 1945, Prague was captured by the Red Army during the Prague Offensive.
-President Hácha was brutally beaten and arrested by NKVD agents on 13 May and transferred immediately to Pankrác Prison.
+On 9 May 1945, Prague was captured by the Red Army during the Prague offensive.
+Hácha was brutally beaten and arrested by NKVD agents on 13 May and transferred immediately to Pankrác Prison.
 He died in prison on 27 June 1945 under mysterious circumstances.
-After his death, he was buried at first in an unmarked grave at the Vinohrady Cemetery (though now there is a marker present on his grave).
+After his death, he was buried at first in an unmarked grave at the Vinohrady Cemetery, although since at least 2005 there is a marker present on his grave.